 The fundamental difference between the pst files and the ost files is their tangibility.
 It means the pst files contain the actual data from all the emails from your Outlook mailbox.
 Whereas, the ost files contain cached files to be used in cached storage for your emails.
 The ost file on your computer memory is just the local copy or the cached copy of your Outlook data.
 The master copy of Outlook data is stored in the Outlook server and a local cached copy of the data is created in your computer memory which is called the ost file.

 If you are using the previous versions of Outlook such as Outlook 2010 or Outlook 2007 on your computer, the cached content of your IMAP account is created in pst file.
 However, Outlook changed this in later versions of the application.
-Now your IMAP accounts are created and cached in ost files.
+Now your IMAP accounts in 2013, 2016 and the latest 2019 are created and cached in ost files.

-There is some files and folder in the ost file which do not sync to the Outlook mail server and reside completely on your computer.
+There are some files and folder in the ost file which do not sync to the Outlook mail server and reside completely on your computer.
 Such kind of folders is marked as ‘This computer only’.
 This indicates that those files are totally in your computer memory have no chance to synchronize with the server.
+In some situations, your Outlook might also fail to sync the OST with the server.
 You need to be very careful while creating any backup file to keep the data safe.
 An old or corrupt file can give you error messages related to not opening of ost files.
 With the use of appropriate tool ost file cannot be accessed issue can be fixed.
 But this takes more efforts than creating a backup file.

 The pst files on Outlook are all the same as each other.
 All the pst files store the Outlook email data in the same manner.
 You can access these pst files from another computer using Outlook.
 There is a very small but significant difference between pst files and pst archives.